Hey there! Welcome to So Nadine Writes where I, Nadine, write. Incredible, right?

 I’ve been making creative content for as long as I can remember and have finally decided to create a home base to publish a lot of it online!
 This site serves mostly as an archive to help organize my creative stuff for myself while simultaneously providing me with the motivation to share my work with others.
 This is a brief introduction to me, what I do, and why I do it.

 Writing, for me, serves as an extension of myself.
 My poetry thematically parallels my personal values, beliefs, and opinions.
 My writing covers an extensive set of genres and I cannot seem to adhere to a specific style.
 Maybe I just haven’t found what works for me yet.
 At any rate, I hope you enjoy digging through my digital notebook.
+Organizing it all seems to be the hardest part.

 I write poetry and journals about the little things I interact with every day, about the kinds of feelings, words, and sounds that those things elicit.
 Sometimes I write things to read them out loud on a stage.
 Sometimes I write things and then burn them immediately after.
 I write about things that evoke a notable reaction from me.
 I often find myself writing about the love of my life (see: Jake Thomas Shaw and his baby, Radio Reality City).
-But mostly I write to get my thoughts out and straight.
+But mostly I write to get my thoughts all straightened out.
 I find it’s how I articulate myself best and I hope you get a kick out of some of the things I have to say.

 I don’t really know where I want to go yet in life or what role my writing will play down the line, but I’m sure if you stick around long enough we’ll figure it out together.